-When you are using drugs and alcohol to excess, your body and mind both take a real beating.
-Addiction changes your body chemistry, and once those substances are removed, you may be left feeling anxious, depressed, and sensitive to some of life’s major stressors.
+When you use drugs and alcohol in excess, your body and mind are both impacted.
+Addiction changes your body chemistry.
+Once substances are removed, you may be left feeling anxious, depressed and sensitive to some of life’s major stressors.

-The good news is that it does not take much physical activity to shift the tide on those negative emotions and bring you some positive results.
+The good news is that physical activity can help shift the tide on those negative emotions and bring you some positive results.
 Whether you are new in addiction recovery or have been away from harmful substances for many years, there are several proven benefits to getting regular exercise.

 1. Stress Reduction

-Stress can be a particular problem in addiction recovery and is something that can lead to relapse if not properly managed.
+Stress can be a particular problem in addiction recovery and can lead to relapse if not properly managed.
 One of the ways that you can reduce and control stress is through exercise.
-Physical activity releases certain chemicals in the brain and improves circulation, both of which help with stress.
+Physical activity releases feel-good endorphins in the brain and improves circulation, both of which help with stress.

 2. Better Sleep

 Having problems with sleep is not uncommon in recovery.
-In fact, many people first began abusing alcohol or drugs in the belief that these substances would help them get the rest they needed.
-Now that those substances are gone, you will need something non-addictive as a substitute.
-Regular exercise can improve both your quality and quantity of sleep by properly regulating the body’s temperature.
+In fact, many people begin using alcohol or drugs believing that these substances would help them get the rest they needed.
+Regular exercise can improve both your quality and quantity of sleep.

 3. Improved Mood

-Mood changes can be associated with addiction recovery, and you can help your body adjust to its new circumstances by teaching it to naturally produce those feel-good chemicals that you sought artificially in drugs.
-Exercise releases endorphins in the brain, which provide feelings of happiness and well being.
-According to the Mayo Clinic, just 30 minutes of exercise per day is enough to effect a positive change in mood.
+Mood changes can be associated with addiction recovery, and you can help your body adjust to its new circumstances by teaching it to naturally produce those feel-good chemicals that were sought artificially in drugs.
+Exercise releases endorphins in the brain, providing feelings of happiness and well being.
+According to the Mayo Clinic, just 30 minutes of exercise per day is enough to affect a positive change in mood.

 4. Increased Energy